Nirase/HvZCaseFrontend/README.md

 ## Admin page

 The admin page will only be available if the user has a admin role in keycloak.
-There the user can create new games, update and delete games.
+There, the user can create new games, update and delete games.

 A list of all the available games is displayed and the user can select them in order to add, update and delete players and missions related to the game.